eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ---
 ### Wallet Revocation

 This covers wallet instances revoked by the wallet provider.
-Expand to explore detailed functional specifications for the 'Wallet Revocation' capabilities.
+Expand to explore detailed functional specifications for the "Wallet Revocation" capabilities.

 | Feature | Description | Status |